Dear Bankruptcy Adviser,

 I agree, it is horrible.
-I am truly shocked by this development in the payday loan world.
-The first time that a client called me about these types of calls, I was livid.
+I am truly shocked by this development in the payday loan realm.
+The 1st time that a client told me about these types of calls, I was livid.
 I tried calling the company numerous times to yell, scream and threaten them with lawsuits.

-I soon learned what you already know: There is nothing to be done about this.
-At least nothing you can do to go after these illegal actors.
+I soon learned what you already know: There is nothing to be done about this -- at least nothing you can do to go after these illegal characters.

 I can't say for sure how this illegal conduct has been able to continue for so long without either local or federal law enforcement agencies intervening.
 I have my theories, but nothing I can prove so I will just keep them to myself.

-The third-party debt collector is usually an offshore company or a company that moves around and has no fixed location in the U.S. The collector will call you and do skip traces to find family and friends.
+The third-party debt collector is usually an offshore company or a company that moves around and has no set location in the U.S. The collector will call you and do skip traces to locate family and friends.

-The debt collector says one of the following to you.
-He or she will also say a variation of the same thing to your friends or family:
+The debt collector says 1 of the following to you.
+He or she will also say a variation of the same thing to your family and friends: